As schools stuff books with key words

 Triple Threat?
 Reading has become a drill for age-based tests.
 Books are designed to have key words present in the desired frequencies and quantities for targeted age groups.
 Schools have turned big data into a tight operation.

 Golden Hour?
 No homework may be required.
 Under pressure to raise graduation rates, educators turn a blind eye to absenteeism.
 Failing students graduate.
-The goal is to boost school reputations and increase funding.
+The goal is to boost school reputations and draw greater funding.

 Risky?
 In February 2019, AAP published The Link Between School Attendance and Good Health, finding chronic absenteeism accompanies such unhealthy behaviors as smoking, alcohol and drug use and risky sex.